INVESTMENT OBJECTIVE AND POLICY

 - performance royalties – when a Song is performed live or broadcast on TV or Radio, or when a song is streamed online; and

 - synchronisation fees – when a Song is used in another form of media (e.g. movie, TV show, video game, advertisement).

-The Investment Adviser believes that a combination of its expertise in selecting and managing Songs and cooperation with Kobalt, as the Company’s preferred portfolio administrator, should enable attractive returns to be realised from the Songs the Company acquires.
-The Investment Adviser believes that the Company will have a competitive advantage over most of the major publishers because the Company will be advised by the Investment Adviser and its Advisory Board, a carefully assembled panel of leading music industry figures, from recording artists to songwriters, producers to managers, and lawyers to consultants, who the Investment Adviser believes are better placed to advise on any given Song’s potential market, reach and popularity.
+The Investment Adviser continues to believe that a combination of its expertise in selecting and managing Songs (in cooperation with portfolio administrators), should enable attractive returns to be realised from the Songs that the Company acquires.
 The Investment Adviser believes that its relationships are key to sourcing Catalogues and synch opportunities.
-The Investment Adviser’s Team will also have a lower ratio of Songs to each individual in the team managing the Songs, thereby, in the opinion of the Investment Adviser, allowing the Investment Adviser to target synchronisation opportunities more effectively.
+The Investment Adviser believes that the Company has a competitive advantage over most of the major publishers because the Company is advised by the Investment Adviser and its Advisory Board, a carefully assembled panel of leading music industry figures, from recording artists to songwriters, producers to managers, and lawyers to consultants, who the Investment Adviser believes are better placed to advise on any given Song’s potential market, reach and popularity.
+The Investment Adviser’s Team will also have a lower ratio of Songs to each individual in the team managing the Songs, thereby, in the opinion of the Investment Adviser, allowing the Investment Adviser to target synchronisation opportunities more effectively, generating enhanced returns.

-The Investment Adviser is seeking to identify Catalogues which include Songs with the following characteristics:
+The Company’s Portfolio comprises Catalogues, and the Investment Adviser is seeking to continue to identify Catalogues, which include Songs with the following characteristics:

 - culturally influential and therefore likely to be continuously played and/or covered by new recording artists;

 - under-exploited and for which the Investment Adviser has identified potential synch or cover opportunities; and